26 Sept 2019

-Hong Kong companies are famous for quick response, flexibility in customising products for their customers and short delivery lead time.
+Hong Kong companies are famous for being responsive and flexible in customising products for their customers with short delivery lead time.
 The local packaging materials industry is also supported by a strong printing industry.
 Some Hong Kong companies can offer more value-added services such as developing the packaging design along with the customer’s product development.
 For example, in toy industry, the packing can be integrated as part of the play set to reduce wastage in packaging materials.
-Hong Kong companies are also following closely with technology trends, for example, retort packaging for food, and more advanced hygienic standard required by customers.

-The Chinese mainland is the largest export market of Hong Kong's packaging materials industry, accounting for 62.4% of total exports in 2015.
+Mainland China is the largest export market of Hong Kong's packaging materials industry, accounting for 60.6% of total exports in 2018.
 Demand for packaging materials on the mainland has been mainly driven by local production activities.

 Items under SITC 582, which include plastics plates, sheets, film, foil and strip, are the major packaging materials exports of Hong Kong.
-This category made up 62.1% of total exports in 2015.
-It is also the major category of packaging materials exported to the Chinese mainland and ASEAN, and it accounted for over 80% of total exports of packaging materials to the mainland and 50% to ASEAN.
-On the other hand, plastic articles for the conveyance or packing of goods (SITC 89319) are the major products exported to other markets, including the US and the EU.
+This category made up 64% of total exports in 2018.
+It is also the major category of packaging materials exported to the mainland and ASEAN, and it accounted for about 80% of total exports of packaging materials to the mainland and 60% to ASEAN.

 Hong Kong's exporters of consumer goods, such as garments, electronics products, toys, shoes, timepieces, jewellery, housewares and giftware, are the major customers of local packaging materials suppliers.
 Bag and container makers usually export their products directly to manufacturers or distributors overseas.
 These products include consumer packs, such as gift boxes, packaging bags, as well as cans and bottles.